jhadida/nxp/docs/expr/intro.md

 Many(tok)       =>  tok.mul = '1+'
 ```

-> **Note:** these functions create a new copy of the input token, instead of modifying it.
+> **Note:** these aliases create a new copy of the input token, instead of modifying it.